 While JustDecompile is free, it is not open source.
-It is available from Telerik free-of-charge for perpetual use (there are no "time bombs" in the software).
+It is available from Progress free-of-charge for perpetual use (there are no "time bombs" in the software).
 However the decompilation engine is open source.
 Find more info on GitHub page.

 Telerik JustDecompile does a several things that are cool and new for assembly browsing/decompiling:

 Simple to Use

 JustDecompile is simple to use and the UI is highly intuitive.
 You can decompile and browse .NET assemblies with a single click.